Pro2610/business-questions-sql/README.md

 # Business Questions → SQL Answers

-This repository contains daily analytical case studies that translate real business questions into structured SQL analysis using **BigQuery**.

-Each case focuses on:
+A collection of **daily, business-driven SQL analyses** designed to demonstrate how real-world business questions can be translated into **structured analysis, clear metrics, and actionable insights**.

+All analyses are implemented using **BigQuery SQL** and focus on **revenue, product, retention, and marketing analytics**.

+---

+## 🎯 Project Goal

+This project simulates the **day-to-day work of a Data Analyst / Product Analyst**:
-- understanding the business problem,
+- ambiguous business questions,
-- selecting the right metrics,
+- metric definition and decomposition,
-- writing clear and efficient SQL,
+- cohort and lifecycle thinking,
-- producing actionable business insights.
+- decision-oriented insights.

-The goal is to demonstrate **analytical thinking**, not just technical SQL skills.
+The emphasis is on **analytical thinking**, not just writing SQL queries.

 ---

 ## 📂 Project Structure